Stephen Hammersley CBE

 Stephen is married to Susan and they have three grown up children.

-Elaine is currently the Salvation Army UK Director of Older People’s Services, and has held this role since 2006.
+Elaine was the Salvation Army UK Director of Older People’s Services between 2006 and 2021, having recently retired.
 Elaine started her career as a social worker, working within the social services department of three London Boroughs over a period of 18 years in a variety of roles and with a variety of client groups.
 Over this time, much of Elaine’s work was with older people and she grew to recognise their tremendous contribution and wisdom but also that they are so often neglected and marginalised.

 Following a number of years in a fundraising capacity in the Salvation Army, Elaine spent a brief period working at Age Concern as Director of Operations before taking up the appointment of Director of Older People's Services for The Salvation Army.
-In this current role, Elaine is responsible for the Salvation Army’s 12 care homes for older people throughout the UK, and she is also responsible for the regional teams team of older people’s specialists who work alongside all Salvation Army Corps (churches) to support them in developing meaningful and relevant ministry with older people.
+In this role, Elaine was responsible for the Salvation Army’s 12 care homes for older people throughout the UK, and was also responsible for the regional teams team of older people’s specialists who work alongside all Salvation Army Corps (churches) to support them in developing meaningful and relevant ministry with older people.

 Elaine worships alongside her family at Hendon Corps in the North London Division, where she is also the Mission Secretary.